vxnuaj/NEOCORTEX/Neurons/Computer Hardware/Von Neumann Architecture.md

 > _Proposed by John von Neumann in the 1940s

-The von Neumann architecture outlines the basic structure where a computer's central processing unit ([[CPU]]), memory, and input/output devices are connected through a singular [[system bus]] to perform computations[^1]
+The von Neumann architecture outlines the basic structure where a computer's central processing unit ([[CPU]]), memory, and input/output devices are connected through a singular [[system bus]] to perform computations.

 It's key features contain these key components:
 1. **[[CPU]]**